CCI-MOC/m2/docs/testing.md

 ## Running Tests

-We have decided to use [pytest](http://docs.pytest.org/en/latest/) as out test runner.
+We have decided to use [pytest](http://docs.pytest.org/en/latest/) as our test runner.
 So follow these steps

 * Install pytest if its not installed
 * Write a proper bmiconfig.cfg